 User and venue survey implementation

 User, venue, and non-user survey implementation in Ghana

 Survey data analysis

-The user survey data can be found in the Global Impact Study Web Library.
-The venue and non-user survey data will be released by December 2012.
+The user, venue, and non-user survey data can be found in the Global Impact Study Web Library.